-44.-(1) Section 77A of CEMA(a) applies in relation to a person carrying on a relevant activity as it applies in relation to a person concerned in the importation or exportation of goods but as if-

-- (a) in subsection (1), the reference to a person concerned in the importation or exportation of goods for which for that purpose an entry is required by regulation 5 of the Customs Controls on Importation of Goods Regulations 1991(b) or an entry or specification is required by or under CEMA were to a person carrying on a relevant activity; - (b) any other reference to importation or exportation were to a relevant activity; - (c) any other reference to goods were to the goods, technology, services or funds to which the relevant activity relates.

-(2) For the purposes of paragraph (1), a "relevant activity" means an activity which would, unless done under the authority of a trade licence, constitute a contravention of-

-- (a) any prohibition in Chapter 2 or 3 of Part 5 (Trade) except the prohibition in regulation 21(1) (export of military goods), or - (b) the prohibition in regulation 29 (circumventing etc. prohibitions).
+- 45.-(1) Section 77A of CEMA(a) applies in relation to a person carrying on a relevant activity as it applies in relation to a person concerned in the importation or exportation of goods but as if- - (a) in subsection (1), the reference to a person concerned in the importation or exportation of goods for which for that purpose an entry is required by regulation 5 of the Customs Controls on Importation of Goods Regulations 1991(b) or an entry or specification is required by or under CEMA were to a person carrying on a relevant activity; - (b) any other reference to importation or exportation were to a relevant activity; - (c) any other reference to goods were to the goods, technology, services or funds to which the relevant activity relates. - (2) For the purposes of paragraph (1), a "relevant activity" means an activity which would, unless done under the authority of a trade licence, constitute a contravention of- - (a) any prohibition in Chapter 2 or 3 of Part 4 (Trade) except any prohibition on imports or exports, or - (b) the prohibition in regulation 28 (circumventing etc. prohibitions).